shadmanshafin49/daak-chithi/README.md

 ### Known issues:

 * Runs on a local server only (no production server yet)
-* UI needs a serious glow-up — it’s rough around the edges
+* bad ui
 * Settings screen is almost empty (only has logout)
-* And many more bugs and quirks \:D
+* And many more bugs and quirks :DD

 ---